Compare offers from competing lenders to get your best deal

 In addition to the stated rate, which is used to calculate your monthly payment, you'll want to carefully compare the annual percentage rate, or APR.
 The APR is a better indication of the true cost of borrowing.
 For example, if both the 4.5 percent loan and the 5.0 percent loan came with identical costs, the 4.5 percent loan is obviously the better deal.
 But what if the 5.0 percent loan costs nothing, while the 4.5 percent loan costs $15,000?
 In this case, the APR for the 5.0 percent loan is 5.0 percent.
 The APR for the 4.5 percent loan?
 It's 5.004 percent.
 APR allows you to compare loans with different rates and pricing.

-Compare Loan Terms
+How to Compare Loan Terms

-In addition to the rate, borrowers should compare home mortgage rate lock periods, repayment periods, mortgage insurance costs, prepayment penalties, discount points and other characteristics.
+In addition to the mortgage rate, borrowers should compare home mortgage rate lock periods, repayment periods, mortgage insurance costs, prepayment penalties, discount points and other characteristics.

 Rate Lock: A rate lock period refers to how much time the borrower has to close the loan and receive that rate after it has been locked.
 A longer lock period is more valuable than a shorter one because the longer lock allows the borrower more time to complete the loan process.
 A lock that expires can sometimes be extended (usually for a fee).